-LID Alternative

-Reduce Impervious Surface

-Disconnect rooftop and non-rooftop runoff

-Vegetated Filter Strip

-SCM

-Structural BMPs - Volume 2 | Chapter 2 page 3

-Deep Sump Catch Basin

-Suitable Applications

-Pretreatment

-Residential subdivisions

-Office

-Retail

 Design Considerations

-The contributing drainage area to any deep sump catch basin should not exceed ¼ acre of impervious cover.

 Design and construct deep sump catch basins as off-line systems.

+Space the inlets so that the contributing drainage area to any deep sump catch basin does not exceed ¼ acre of impervious cover

-Size the drainage area so that the flow rate does not exceed the capacity of the inlet grate.
+Flow rate does not exceed the maximum capacity of the inlet grate.
+The inlet grate flow rate shall not exceed 3 cubic feet per second during any design storm.

 Divert excess flows to another SCM intended to meet the water quantity requirements (peak rate attenuation) or to a storm drain system.
-An off-line design enhances pollutant removal efficiency, because it prevents the resuspension of sediments in large storms.
+An off-line design enhances pollutant removal efficiency, because it reduces the resuspension of sediments in large storms.

-Make the sump depth (distance from the bottom of the outlet pipe to the bottom of the basin) at least four feet times the diameter of the outlet pipe and more if the contributing drainage area has a high sediment load.
-The minimum sump depth is 4 feet.
+Sump Depth: Make the sump depth (distance from the bottom invert of the outlet pipe to the inside bottom of the basin) at least four feet times the diameter of the outlet pipe and more if the contributing drainage area has a high sediment load.
+The minimum sump depth is 4 feet below the outlet pipe invert.
 Double catch basins, those with 2 inlet grates, may require deeper sumps.
 Install the invert of the outlet pipe at least 4 feet from the bottom of the catch basin grate.

+Inlets: Inlets provide primary treatment, by preventing gross solids, including trash, from entering the catch basin and contaminating the runoff.
+Inlets serve to prevent larger debris from entering the sump.

+The Federal Highway Administration (FHWA) HEC12 identifies 4 types of inlets: grate inlets, curb-opening inlets, slotted inlets, and combination inlets.
+Of the four inlet types, grate inlets are the preferred method to receive 25% TSS pretreatment removal credit since they do not allow gross solids such as trash to bypass primary treatment by the grate.
+However, curb opening inlets or combination inlets are eligible to receive 25% TSS pretreatment removal credit provided that a curb guard (i.e., vertical curb inlet grate) be installed in the curb opening.
+The curb-guard is a vertical grate that fits into the curb opening.
+See the “Vertical Curb Inlet Grates” Specification of this Appendix for more information.
+Slotted inlets are not eligible to receive 25% TSS pretreatment removal credit.

-The inlet grate serves to prevent larger debris from entering the sump.
-To be effective, the grate must have a separation between the grates of one square inch or less.
-The inlet openings must not allow flows greater than 3 cfs to enter the deep sump catch basin.
-If the inlet grate is designed with a curb cut, the grate must reach the back of the curb cut to prevent bypassing.
-The inlet grate must be constructed of a durable material and fit tightly into the frame so it won’t be dislodged by automobile traffic.
-The inlet grate must not be welded to the frame so that sediments may be easily removed.
-To facilitate maintenance, the inlet grate must be placed along the road shoulder or curb line rather than a traffic lane.
+Inlet Grate Sizing: To be effective, the orifices in the grate inlet must be ≤ 2.5-square inches and grate openings must not allow flows greater than 3 cfs to enter the deep sump catch basin.

+Curb Opening Sizing: If the grate inlet is designed with a curb opening, the grate must reach to the back of the curb opening to prevent bypass.
+See “Vertical Inlet Grates” section of this Specification for sizing criteria.

+All inlets must be constructed of a durable material and fit tightly into the frame so it won’t be dislodged by automobile traffic.
+The grate inlet must not be welded to the frame so that sediments may be easily removed and must be placed flush with the curb to prevent trash, leaves, and sediment from bypassing the coarse screening provided by the inlet grates.
+To facilitate maintenance, the grate inlet must be placed along the road shoulder or curb line rather than a traffic lane.
+For MassDOT projects, see Section 5.7 for Highway Specific Considerations related to inlets.